 That's the bike in it's last configuration.
 I rode it like this for awhile and then was thinking of even more engine mods plus I had a slack rear rod that I needed to re-bushed so I ripped it apart again LOL.
 Only this time I never got to put her back together.
 I split with the X ole' lady (devil incarnate) and the XLH found it's home in boxes, lots of boxes.

-So now has come the time, I'm 53 now soon to be 54.
+So now has come the time, I'm 60 now soon to be 25.
 I am re-married to a God given Southern angel.
 Honestly dudes she is the BEST hands down guaranteed, and she can cook too.
-I got 7 grand kids and the Step daughter is knocked up again.
+I got 8 grand kids the Step daughter keeps getting knocked up again.
 She needs to find another hobby.
 4 of the future bikers belong to my Step-son, who's newly a single father his wife ran off :( ah well ya know the old saying right?
 Ya can't live with em but ya can't kill em either.
-Wife and I are going to retire to our FL home in a year or so and I am starting to line up some activities to keep me amused in a life of retirement.
+Wife and I are going to retire to our FL home in a year or so (we're there now) and I am starting to line up some activities to keep me amused in a life of retirement.
 This is where Project Bobber comes in.
 Those boxes in the garage next to my 2006 FLHRCI are calling to me one last time.
 They beckon me to build the ultimate street fighter out of that XLH engine and now it will be a bobber.